Skip to main content

 Incoming fellows hail from universities in New Mexico, Massachusetts, Nebraska and Georgia.
 They’ll conduct research in residence at Department of Energy National Nuclear Security Administration laboratories. full article ❯

 The Department of Energy Computational Science Graduate Fellowship accepts doctoral students engaged in traditional, application-focused computational science research and those pursuing applied mathematics, statistics or computer science research enabling the use of emerging high-performance computing (HPC) systems without a specific application.
-Together, they will meet the DOE's growing needs to build and efficiently operate the latest, most powerful HPC systems and apply those systems to problems of national importance.
+Together, recipients meet the DOE's growing needs to build and efficiently operate the latest, most powerful HPC systems and apply those systems to problems of national importance.

 The Department of Energy National Nuclear Security Administration Laboratory Residency Graduate Fellowship provides excellent financial benefits and professional development opportunities to students pursuing a Ph.D. in fields of study that address complex science and engineering problems critical to stewardship science.
 A unique element of the program, DOE NNSA LRGF recipients complete a minimum of two 12-week residencies at one or more of four approved laboratory sites.